 - Social Security and Retirement: All Postdoctoral Research Scholars (FP01) who are U.S. citizens or legal permanent residents are required to participate in one of the following retirement programs: either Iowa Public Employees Retirement Systems (IPERS) or the Funded Retirement Plan (TIAA).
 Postdoctoral Research Scholars (FP01) who are not U.S. citizens or legal permanent residents are required to participate in the Funded Retirement Plan (TIAA).

 Postdoctoral Research Scholars also have the option to participate in the Voluntary Retirement Savings Program (VRSP) if they have taxable income.
-Information on this program is available on the retirement section of this website under "Saving Extra for Retirement."
-Scholars or Fellows who receive salary may participate in the Roth 403b plan described on the above website, even if they do not have taxable income.
+Information on this program is available on the retirement section of the Benefits website under "Saving Extra for Retirement."
+Scholars or Fellows who receive salary may participate in the Roth 403b plan described on the Benefits website, even if they do not have taxable income.

 Postdoctoral Research Fellows (FP02) are exempt from payment of FICA (Social Security) and Medicare taxes; therefore, they are also exempt from the payroll deduction for retirement either with IPERS or TIAA.
 Federal and state tax deductions will not be withheld from paychecks; however, the individual may still be responsible for payment of taxes.
 Individuals in this category are not eligible to participate in a VRSP.

 - Paid Leave: Postdoctoral Scholars at The University of Iowa are entitled to annual paid leave of 15 working days and annual sick leave of 18 working days but do not accrue vacation and are not entitled to vacation pay.
 The agency supporting a Postdoctoral Fellow may require different policies.
 The appointing department is responsible for arranging and accounting of leave for Postdoctoral Scholars.